 > “Today it’s closed, but I can take you to a better place!”

-You stop a taxi or a tuk-tuk, tell the driver you want to go to the Grand Palace, or any other attraction in Bangkok and the driver tell you the place is closed.
+You stop a taxi or a tuk-tuk, tell the driver you want to go to the Grand Palace, or any other attraction in Bangkok and the driver tells you the place is closed.
 “It’s closed today my friend, but I can take you to another beautiful temple, and you can go shopping”.
 Those are the magical words, immediately get out of the car and walk away.
-This is one of the most common scams in Bangkok, every day dozen of tourists end up going to jewelry shops, tailors and being threatened by taxi drivers and people from the shops.
+This is one of the most common scams in Bangkok, every day dozens of tourists end up going to jewelry shops, tailors and being forced to purchase any kind of products.

 Thailand is a cheap country, so if someone offers you a super cheap tuk-tuk or taxi ride you should run away [again].
-Probably the driver will take you to a tour operator, a shop or restaurant instead of drive to the destination you asked for.
-They do that because the shops and restaurants pay him a commission, so he doesn’t need to make money from the taxi ride.
+The driver will probably take you to a tour operator, a shop or restaurant instead of driving you to the destination you asked for.
+They do that so they get a commission from the shops and restaurants.

 Again, be careful!
 Thai people are genuinely nice and helpful, but too many promises should make you think twice.
-If you have problems or any doubt about the city, ask to your hotel reception or call the Tourist Police 1155, it’s free for any number.
+If you have problems or any doubts about the city, ask at your hotel reception or call the Tourist Police 1155, it’s free from any number.

 In front of the Grand Palace and other tourist attractions you will see street stalls selling pants, scarves, sarongs and offering “official” tour guides.
-They will explain to you that to go inside the temple you need to wear a proper pants and cover your shoulders, and you MUST buy from them, because there is no other option inside the temple.
+They will tell you that to enter the temple you need to wear proper pants and cover your shoulders, and you MUST buy from them, because there is no other option inside the temple.
 Part of this statement is true, you must dress respectfully to get inside the temples in Bangkok, but the other part is a lie.
-Inside the temples you get FREE sarongs and scarves to cover yourself, and at the Grand Palace you need to rent it, around 30 to 50 bath the piece.
+Inside the temples, you get FREE sarongs and scarves to cover yourself, and at the Grand Palace you need to rent it, around 30 to 50 bath per piece.

-Every year hundreds of tourist get scammed on the red light district and ping pong shows.
-There is no problem to enjoy the naughty nightlife of Bangkok, but do it in a safe way.
-So, it’s your first time in Bangkok, what to do if you wanna to go to a ping pong show?
+Every year hundreds of tourists get scammed on the red light district and ping pong shows.
+There is nothing wrong to enjoy the naughty nightlife of Bangkok, but do it in a safe way.
+So, it’s your first time in Bangkok, what should you do to see a ping pong show?
 First: never trust a taxi or tuk-tuk driver that approaches you in the middle of the street offering a good and cheap ping pong show.
 Scam Alert!
-He will take you to a dodgy place, and you will put yourself on serious risk.
+He will take you to a dodgy place, and you might get yourself into trouble.

-To go to the girls bar, the best option is to get a normal taxi [Grab Taxi or Uber work fine] and ask the driver to take you to Soi Cowboy [the most organized red light district in Bangkok], Patpong [the most touristy one], or Nana Plaza [in the heart of Sukhumvit].
+To go to the girls bar, the best option is to get a normal taxi [Grab Taxi works fine] and ask the driver to take you to Soi Cowboy [the most organized red light district in Bangkok], Patpong [the most touristy one], or Nana Plaza [in the heart of Sukhumvit].
 Before entering the bar check the entrance fee, the prices and the rules.

 Love it?!
 Pit it for later!!